-Associate Professor of the Practice; Associate Director, Boisi Center for Religion and American Public Life
+Associate Professor of the Practice; Director, International Studies Program

-Based in the Theology Department, Owens is also a core faculty member in the International Studies Program.
-He teaches interdisciplinary courses on ethics and religion in international politics; religion in American public life; religion and public schools; political theology.
-He teaches interdisciplinary courses in ethics and religion in international politics; religion in American public life; religion and public schools; political theology.
+Owens teaches interdisciplinary courses on ethics and religion in international politics; religion in American public life (including religion in public schools); and political theologies of citizenship.
 In 2017 he taught a BC Summer Abroad course in South Africa with Prof. Stephen Pope on religion, justice and reconciliation.

-At the American Academy of Religion, Owens chairs the Committee on the Public Understanding of Religion and leads its Public Scholars Program in partnership with several academic centers and non-partisan institutions.
-He has also served as co-chair of the Religion and Politics section, and on the founding steering committee of the "Religion and Public Schools: International Perspectives" program unit.
+At the American Academy of Religion, Owens served on the Committee on the Public Understanding of Religion from 2013-2019, and was twice appointed its chair from 2017-2019.
+In that capacity he founded the AAR's Public Scholars Project in partnership with the Religious Freedom Center and other academic centers and non-partisan institutions.
+He has also served on the steering committee and as co-chair of the AAR's Religion and Politics section and its "Religion and Public Schools: International Perspectives" program unit.

 He received his Ph.D. in religious ethics from the University of Chicago, an M.T.S. from Harvard Divinity School, and a B.A. from Duke University.

 [ Students can book an appointment with Prof. Owens here. ]